openxpki/openxpki/doc/quickstart.rst

 Adding the Webclient
 ^^^^^^^^^^^^^^^^^^^^

 The new webclient is included in the core packages now.
-Just open your browser and navigate to *http://yourhost/newoxi/*.
+Just open your browser and navigate to *http://yourhost/openxpki/*.
 You should see the main authentication page.
 If you get an internal server error, make sure you have the en_US.utf8 locale installed (*locale -a | grep en_US*)!

-Login as user can be done with any password, there is a preconfigured operator account with user raop and password openxpki.
-Note that the UI does not recognize the backends acl and will render useless links and buttons for the user role.
+You can log in as user with any username/password combination, the operator login has two preconfigured operator accounts raop and raop2 with password openxpki.

 Testdrive
 ^^^^^^^^^